 Wildlife and Environmental Management

 Northern Rangelands Trust assists the community conservancies to design and implement community conservation programs, improve rangelands conditions and improve livestock and water management programs.
 This includes building community capacity to resolve resource-based conflicts and improve natural resource governance.
-The Northern Rangelands Trust program assists the Kenya Wildlife Service with the immense task of conserving and managing Kenya’s abundant wildlife, 60% of which exists outside of KWS-managed and protected areas.
+Northern Rangelands Trust assists the Kenya Wildlife Service with the immense task of conserving and managing Kenya’s abundant wildlife, 60% of which exists outside of KWS-managed and protected areas.

 Improve and Diversify Income